tiby312/dinotree_report/rebalance_and_query_report.md

 The below charts show the load balance between the different levels of the tree.

 Some observations:
 * The cost of rebalancing the first level is the most erratic.
+	I like to think of the algorithm as a sponge and the problem as water seeping through it.
+	First you you have coarse filtering, then it gets more precise.
 * The load goes from the top levels to the bottom levels as the bots spread out more.
 * The load on the first few levels is not high unless the bots are clumped up.
-Its acting like a sponge.
-The levels down the tree you go, the more even it gets.

 ![chart](./graphs/level_analysis_theory_rebal.png)
 ![chart](./graphs/level_analysis_theory_query.png)